-"Classes in a JVM" on page 64 explains the classes that are present in a JVM: system classes and standard extension classes, middleware classes, and application classes.
-That topic also explains the four class paths to which you can add the classes that your application needs.
-The class path you choose determines how the JVM treats the class.
+"Classes and class paths in JVMs" on page 66 explains the items that are present in a JVM: system classes and standard extension classes, application classes (which can be shareable or nonshareable), and native libraries.
+That topic also explains the three class paths to which you can add the classes and native libraries that your application needs.
+The class path on which each class or native library is placed determines how the item is loaded by the JVM, and where it is stored.